garysheng/oldtogold/examples/README.md

-# Old to Gold Example Files
+# OldToGold Example Files

-This directory contains example files that demonstrate the expected format for each data source that the Old to Gold idea extraction tool can process.
+This directory contains example files that demonstrate the expected format for each data source that the OldToGold idea extraction tool can process.

 ## Directory Structure